-Homeowners looking for lush grass that tolerates drought and foot traffic without needing large amounts of fertilizer can meet these needs with a zoysia grass lawn.
-Plant from late spring to early summer for best results.
-Zoysia is slower to establish itself than other grasses, and, once matured, its blades will grow light to medium green, turning straw-like and brown in cooler winter months.
+Homeowners looking for lush warm-season grass that tolerates drought and foot traffic without needing large amounts of fertilizer can meet these needs with a zoysia grass (Zoysia spp.) lawn.
+Plant this low, sod-forming grass from late spring to early summer for best results.
+Zoysia spreads by strong branching rhizomes or stolons, and is slower to establish itself than other grasses.
+Once matured, zoysia's narrow and sharply pointed blades will grow light to emerald green, turning straw-like and brown in cooler winter months.

 |Botanical Name||Zoysia spp.|